simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - On demand - pay per fixed rate, no commitment, good for spiky that can't be interupted
     - Reserved - capcity reservation - 1 or 3 years, discounted, good for predictable workloads
     - Spot - bid for instance capacity - needs flexible start/end times
-    - Dedicated hosts - physical dedicated servers, can be good for per server software, i.e. VMWare, or regulatory needs
+    - Dedicated hosts - physical dedicated servers, where multi tenancy can be done. can be good for per server software, i.e. VMWare, or regulatory needs
 - Types
     - F1, I3, G3 H1, T2, D2, R4, M5, C5, P3, X1 (__FIGHT DR MCPX__)
 - As you increase CPU / ram you also increase network throughput/bandwith